RayYH/assembly-practice/src/registers/README.md

 ## Processor Registers

+> IA-32 Architecture refers to systems based on 32-bit processors generally compatible with the Intel Pentium® II processor, (for example, Intel® Pentium® 4 processor or Intel® Xeon® processor), or processors from other manufacturers supporting the same instruction set, running a 32-bit operating system.

-There are ten 32-bit and six 16-bit processor registers in IA-32 architecture.
+There are **ten 32-bit** and **six 16-bit** processor registers in **IA-32 architecture**.
 The registers are grouped into three categories:

 + General registers
 + Control registers